NebraLtd/Helium-Guides/docs/FAQs.md

 ## What is the Ethernet speed of the units?

-Both hotspots have 10/100 Mbps Ethernet connectivity.
+Both hotspots have 10/100 Mbps Ethernet connectivity, this is fast enough for the Helium Network and is typically 2x the speed of most Wi-Fi connections and 4x the speed of LTE connections.

 ## Can I add 4G connectivity to my Hotspot?